bowenc0221/panoptic-deeplab/MODEL_ZOO.md

 # Model Zoo and Baselines

 ### Introduction
-We trained ResNet-50 baseline on Cityscapes with 8 V100 GPUs, with a batchsize of 8.
+We trained ResNet-50 / HRNet-W48 baseline on Cityscapes with 4 1080TI GPUs / 8 V100 GPUs, with a batchsize of 4 / 8 separately.
 We use the [TorchVision](https://github.com/pytorch/vision/blob/master/torchvision/models/resnet.py) ResNet implementation, which is not exactly the same as the [TensorFlow](https://github.com/tensorflow/models/blob/master/research/deeplab/core/resnet_v1_beta.py) ResNet implementation.
+We use the [HRNet-Semantic-Segmentation](https://github.com/HRNet/HRNet-Semantic-Segmentation) HRNet implementation.

 ### Cityscapes baselines (Under Progress)